JurikMatej/IBP-NEL-Analysis-Scripts/docs/NEL-analysis-data-contract.md

 1. Should the metrics be computed on MONTHLY basis or YEARLY basis ? (resulting data only a table of year=2018->2024 OR a table of 2018/01, /02, /03 -> 2024/01)

-   Answer: (it depends on a specific metric, but I need your opinion on what suits each the best)
+   Answer: **MONTHLY** (but the last month for a year can be used to normalize yearly)

-1. Where to use the eTLD and PSL (Public Suffix List) ?
+2. Where to use the eTLD and PSL (Public Suffix List) ?
 Convert `url` and `rt_collectors` data columns to eTLD+1 before working with them in `Analyze` stage ?

-   Answer:
+   Answer: eTLD+1 for `rt_collectors`, during the `Analyze` phase

-2. The Public Suffix List is literally managed on GitHub via commits of eTLD additions.
-Can we use only one global PSL to parse `url` and `rt_collectors` into eTLD+1 ?
+3. The Public Suffix List is managed on GitHub via commits of eTLD additions.
+Can we use only the latest PSL ?

-   Answer:
+   Answer: Merge the current with the one corresponding to crawl date (UNION = cat both | sort | uniq)

-3. Is the `Query & Store` data good to go ?
+4. Is the `Query & Store` data good to go ?
 Can we start downloading all the data ?
 (This will consume all the BigQuery querying resources... and maybe even overcharge)

-   Answer:
+   Answer: Test on the February data and consult

-4. Which metrics to implement ?
+5. Which metrics to implement ?

-   Answer:
+   Answer: TODO

 #### Previous analysis (LPolcak, KJerabek) metrics (base)